 98. Since the last review of Argentina, a number of amendments have been made to the legal framework governing contingency measures, while the institutional framework applicable to investigations and the corresponding reviews have remained unchanged.
-The legal framework is based on Law No. 24.425 of 1994 (adopting the Uruguay Round Agreements), Decree No. 2121 of 1994 (containing operating regulations), Decree No. 1326 of 1998 (introducing procedural amendments); Decree No. 1219 of 2006 containing the procedure applicable to imports from countries without market economies or those with economies in transition); and various Resolutions.
-107
+The legal framework is based on Law No. 24.425 of 1994 (adopting the Uruguay Round Agreements), Decree No. 2121 of 1994 (containing operating regulations), Decree No. 1326 of 1998 (introducing procedural amendments); Decree No. 1219 of 2006 (containing the procedure applicable to imports from countries without market economies or those with economies in transition), Resolution No. 826/99 of 1999 (relating to the submission of applications for final review of an anti-dumping or countervailing duty by region of expiry of its term of duration or changed circumstances), and other amending resolutions and rules.107